Case Study 1: Playing Out – United Kingdom

 Playing Out is an example of a parent-led movement that has captured the hearts of communities across the UK and engaged policymakers into building better temporary street closure models that support regular play.

 Over the course of 10 years Playing Out has scaled their street play movement to over 1000 UK streets.
-Their approach is focussed on resident-led temporary street closures.
+Their approach is focused on resident-led temporary street closures.

-Here are some of their achievements that we think are pretty fantastic:
+Here are some of their achievements that we think are pretty fantastic, whilst also recognising the movement is still growing:

-- Bristol City Council has reduced the red tape for local communities by supporting 12 month permits for residents to regularly close their roads
+- Following their initial push, Bristol City Council was the first Council in the UK to change their policies/red tape for local communities and support 12 month permits for residents to regularly close their roads.
+Playing Out calls it 'radical paperwork!'

 - Councils across the UK issue temporary road closure permits to communities without requiring them to obtain public liability cover (via a waiver)